FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Companies who produce NSAID pain medications for dogs provide FDA approved 'Client Information Sheets' which should come with every bottle or packet.

 AKA Carprofen, this was the first NSAID made available for use in dogs here in the USA.

-Side effects can include:
+Side effects of Rimadyl in dogs can include: